Last Updated: 10/11/2025

 Your dog is going to be super excited when you get home regardless of how long you've been away.
 It's tempting to greet them with just as much enthusiasm, however, this will only make your dog think it's ok to jump all over you and bark.
 Pushing them off and/or yelling won't work as this will reinforce the behaviour by giving them what they want - attention.

-The best thing to do is to ignore them, don't make eye contact and walk calmly into the house without speaking.
-If your dog jumps on you, turn your back on them, fold your arms over your chest and wait until they settle down and are sitting or lying calmly.
-Once they are calm, you can speak to them and pat them.
+- If your dog jumps on you, turn your back on them, fold your arms over your chest and wait until they settle down and are sitting or lying calmly

 This is an excellent routine to teach your dog as it not only helps with jumping up, but also teaches impulse control when going through gates, doors etc. You will need another person to help you.